Roewe D7

-The Roewe D7 is a mid-size sedan produced by SAIC Motor under the Roewe brand.
+The Roewe D7 is a battery electric and plug-in hybrid mid-size sedan produced by SAIC Motor under the Roewe brand.

 Overview

 In August 2023, Roewe launched the D7, debuted in two drive variants the EV and PHEV, differing in the styling of the front fascia.

 The electric variant also gained distinctive visual features: double-row headlights and a pointed bumper, resembling the styling language of NIO.

 Both variants use the same minimalist design of the passenger cabin with the white materials and two 12.3-inch screens forming digital clocks and a multimedia system.
 Adaptive cruise control, a panoramic glass roof and single-zone air conditioning are also standard.
-Under the hood, the electric variant gained a small trunk.
+Under the hood, the electric variant gained a small frunk.

 Powertrain

-D7 EV
+EV

-The 510km range EV version of the D7 develops 197 PS, powered by the battery supplied by CLTC.
-The 610km range version delivers the power of 211 PS.
+The 510 km range EV version of the D7 develops 197 PS, powered by the battery supplied by CLTC.
+The 610 km range version delivers the power of 211 PS.